 United Fresh FSMA Activities

 - In response to a United Fresh coordinated industry effort, FDA grants an extension for those packaging houses subject to the Preventive Controls, to be the same compliance date as packing houses on farm, subject to The Produce Rule.
-Compliance will begin on January 26, 2018.
+Compliance began on January 26, 2018.

 - United Fresh continues to attend FDA quarterly meetings with the agency and allied industry partners